 2. MAKE SURE ALL FIRES ARE 100% OUT WITH WATER

-3. PICK UP YOUR ANIMAL POOP - BRING IT HOME OR EMTPY IN PORTY WITHOUT THE PLASTIC BAG!!!
+3. PICK UP YOUR ANIMAL POOP - BRING IT HOME OR EMTPY IN PORTY WITHOUT THE PLASTIC BAG!

 4. LEAVE CAMPSITE HOW YOU ARRIVED.

-5. NO CAT HOLES!!!
+5. NO CAT HOLES!
 USE THE PORTY POTTYS PROVIDED

 6. LEAVE NO TRACE

-7. NO UNATTENDED FIRES
+7. LEAVE NO FIRE UNATTENDED

 - Check in: After 3PM

 - Cancellation policy: Super Strict

 - On arrival: Go straight to camp